jrs0/hbr_uhbw/pyhbr/docs/design.md

 Multiple objects can be saved under one file by including them in a dictionary.
 It is up to the script to determine the format of the items being saved and loaded.

-!!! important
+!!! warning

     By default, `save_item` puts the saved files into a directory called `save_data/` relative to your current working directory.
-Ensure that this is added to the .gitignore if the files contain sensitive data.
+Ensure that this is added to the .gitignore if the files contain sensitive data, to avoid committing them to your repository.

 #### Saving Data